-Choose a new pot that’s an inch or two larger than the one before.
-You can use a traditional terra cotta pot but look for specialized orchid planters which have holes all around the surface; these are designed to increase the air circulation in the roots.
+1. Pick a pot that works well for orchids.
+Pick a pot that works well for orchids.
+Choose a new pot that's an inch or two larger than the one before.
+You can use a traditional terra cotta pot but look for specialized orchid planters, which have holes all around the surface; these are designed to increase the air circulation in the roots.

 2. Prepare your potting medium.
 Place your potting medium in a large bucket or bowl and cover it with about twice as much boiling water.
 Allow the mixture to come to room temperature, then drain the potting mix.